Konya Plummer

-Konya Tajae Plummer (born 2 August 1997) is a Jamaican professional footballer who plays as a centre back for the Jamaica national team.
+Konya Tajae Plummer (born 2 August 1997) is a Jamaican professional women's football centre-back who plays for the Turkish Super League club Fenerbahçe and the Jamaica national team.

 Early life

 Plummer's interest in football started while she was attending kindergarten, where she was exposed to the game by a relative who took her to the park in Annotto Bay to watch the sport.
 Plummer started playing for Rangers FC at age 11 with a boys' team in St Mary and two years later was captaining that team.
 Plummer then transferred to Titchfield High School in Portland with the help of vice-president of the Portland Football Association (PFA), Garfield Fuller, where she was able to participate in the Daryl Vaz-sponsored female football league.
 She represented the school for two years, winning the competition in both seasons.
 Based on her performance, she was recommended by the PFA to the national program.
 Plummer emigrated to the United States aged 16.